 This is where you come in— though the asset is booked in our system, it’s not filed with the county. have to do that yourself, or your IRA can pay a third party to do that.

-Related Download: Self-Directed Real Estate IRA FAQs
+Related Download: How to Transfer a Self-Directed IRA [GUIDE]

 Re-Registering Your Real Estate Asset